justAsascha/terraform-webhosting-module/README.md

 # Notes
 I used my domain "justagency.de" which I had already purchased in past.
 I would highly recommend to pass hosted zone as a parameter to keep generation of hosted zones isolated.
-So we have more control of services which longer provisioning time.
+So we have more control of services with longer provisioning time.

 I've added /dist folder of the angular SPA application.
 This is just for demo purpose, so you guys won't need to install nodejs and build it.